peteroupc/peteroupc.github.io/randomfunc.md

     END METHOD

 > **Note:** A **geometric distribution** can be sampled by generating `NegativeBinomial(1, p)`, where `p` has the same meaning as in the negative binomial distribution.
 Here, the sampled number is the number of failures that have happened before a success happens.
 (Saucier 2000, p.
 44, also mentions an alternative definition that includes the success.)
->
-> **Example:** If `p` is 0.5 and `successes` is 1, the negative binomial distribution models the task "Flip a coin until you get tails, then count the number of heads."
+For example, if `p` is 0.5, the geometric distribution models the task "Flip a coin until you get tails, then count the number of heads."

 <a id=von_Mises_Distribution></a>
 ### von Mises Distribution